gonzales-lloyd/cs-219-pr1/README.md

 `Programming-Project-1.txt` is included with this repository, and can be executed with `./program Programming-Project-1.txt`.

 This project was tested and built on WSL: Ubuntu 20.04 LTS.
 It should work anywhere `make` and `g++` are available.
+(Also tested on Kali 2021.2)

 ## Development setup